tfeb/warranted/README.md

 which will cause `warranted` to look *only* at `/etc/warranted/commands.rktd` for command specifications.

+**Command specification sources** can therefore either be files containing command specifications, or commands which print command specifications  The syntax of command specifications is the same in either case.

-**Command specification files** are looked for either wherever the meta file tells it to look or in a set of standard places:
+**Command specification files** are looked for either wherever the meta file tells it to look or in a set of standard places if no meta file is found.

 1. `/etc/warranted/commands.rktd`;
 2. `/usr/local/etc/warranted/commands.rktd`;